hahaha98757/ZombiesAddon/README.md

 ### Gstep Guide
 Shows hitbox of armor stand in Gstep.
-It works only if set the language of Hypixel in English.
+It works only if set the language of Hypixel in English or Korean.

 ****

 ## Update Log

+### 1.14.0-pre2
+- Fixed bugs.
+- Fixed Gstep Guide.

 ### 1.14.0-pre1
 - Added Gstep Guide.